A Seusea and the Four Gladiators tale. In this story, Horoth encounters the abhuman.

 It wasn’t long before the Oloii girl, and a smaller version of her, crept out of the night and into the campfire’s light.
-Her eyes widened at the scene before her, but I led them away from the carnage.
-Juonte was somewhere at the periphery, a subliminal threat to all.
+Her eyes widened at the scene before her, but I led them away from the carnage before they could absorb Juonte's ghastly handiwork fully.

 ‘Come with me to Hiani,’ I said to the girl.
 ‘From there you can go wherever you please.’
 I handed her a large purse of money, probably enough to keep her and her sister in comfort for a good year.

-‘I want to go to Gajasi,’ she says, whispering.
+‘I want to go to Gajasi,’ she whispers, hefting the bag in disbelief.
 ‘It’s where we were headed before…’ Her voice choked up.
 ‘Before things happened.’

 ‘Go to Gajasi from Hiani.
 I know caravans go that way.
 Use your smarts, and you’ll be good for the rest of your days.’

 ‘No to all three ideas, sorry,’ I said, as softly as I could.
-Although I can think of few sweeter things in the world than to have a beautiful Oloii girl by your side, that isn't my fate.
+Although I can think of few sweeter things in the world than to have a beautiful Oloii girl by your side, it isn't my destiny.
 'You've been given a second chance, lass, and a good one.
 Don’t squander it.’

 ‘I would have words with you, Horoth,’ Juonte says from behind me.
 ‘They will be safe here.
 There is nothing around to harm them.
 Come away, where I will not frighten these children further.’

 ‘You spared me from an ignominious end, Horoth, and my gratitude is limitless.
 If you weary of the world and its ways, come to me, and we will share eternity.’
 Something cold and seductive stroked my cheek, like petals from a frozen rose.
-‘Come to me anyway.
+‘Come to me when it's time.
 Farewell for now.’

 ‘I ended up taking the two girls to Hiani, and saw them off on their way to Gajasi.
 By Chon’s balls, I don’t even remember their names.
 Who knows how they fared?
 The older girl was a smart one once she was away from depravity, so I have faith they did all right.
 For me, I did my little part to improve the lives of two waifs who otherwise would’ve ended up dog meat in the Girkent Miel middens.’

 ‘And Juonte?’
 Quoone asked, obviously fascinated by what he’d heard.